Add this page to your book

 If its not visible, check:

 Check the Max Charge Voltage parameter.
 This voltage parameter is sent, together with the other three parameters, by the Pylontech system via the CAN-bus cable.
-They are visible on the Venus-device: Device List → Pylontech battery → Parameters menu.
+They are visible on the GX device: Device List → Pylontech battery → Parameters menu.

 The Pylontech manual contains additional diagnostic and troubleshooting information, specifically around decoding any indicator LEDs.